 Hospitality, Food and Fellowship Ministries

 Food and fellowship are important parts of our church family’s time together, and service that we can offer to the larger community.
-Opportunities range from baking cookies for Sunday Summer Fellowship, helping to plan and organize food for our Parish Picnic in the fall, the “Men Who Cook” team, our annual “Taste of St. James’s” fundraiser – and so much more.
-Contact Donna Horizon at the church office to learn about these ever changing opportunities.
-Donna will put you in contact with the leaders of the event or hospitality ministry that is calling you.
+Opportunities range from baking cookies for Sunday Summer Fellowship, helping to plan and organize food for our Parish Picnic in the fall, the “Men Who Cook” team, our annual “Taste of St. James’s” fundraiser, and so much more.
+Contact Donna Horizon at the church office to learn about these ever changing opportunities, and she will put you in contact with the leaders of the event or hospitality ministry that is calling you.

 Lay Eucharistic Ministry

-Lay Eucharistic Ministers serve as chalice bearers during Eucharists.
-They also serve as lectors and acolytes to the priest at the 7:45 a.m. worship servic.
-LEMs also provide in-home communion to those parishioners who are unable to attend church.
+Lay Eucharistic Ministers (LEMs) serve as chalice bearers during Eucharists.
+They serve as lectors and acolytes to the priest at the 7:45 am worship service, and also provide in-home communion to those parishioners who are unable to attend church.

-Lectors read the scripture passages at both the 9:00 and 11:15 a.m. services, once or twice each four to five months.
+Lectors read the scripture passages at both the 9 and 11:15 am services, once or twice every four to five months.